Subspace-Protected Topological Phases and Bulk-Boundary Correspondence

 Moving on to the case $\mathcal{M}\perp\mathcal{M}'$, we have two approaches to find it in materials.
 First, by partially breaking the sublattice symmetry of a bipartite system, the desired subspace property is achieved.
 This approach shares the idea with the subsymmetry-protected topological phases \cite{Wang2023,Kang2024}.
 An example is a bilayer graphene on a boron nitride substrate, where couplings to the substrate break the sublattice symmetry of a graphene in the lower layer \cite{McCann2013}.
 Second approach is to hybridize a flat band with dispersive bands.
 For instance, the effective Hamiltonian in equilibrium heavy fermion systems may possess an approximate subspace property with $\mathcal{M}\perp\mathcal{M}'$ if both the self-energy and the $d$- or $f$-bands have little dispersion.

 \textit{Discussion}.--- In summary, we have discovered subspace-protected topological phases and established the bulk-boundary correspondence.
-Our work reveals that a principle beyond symmetry plays an important role in topological phases of free-fermion systems.
+Our work reveals that the new principle beyond symmetry may play an essential role in topological phases.

 Conventional topological phases have a close relation to quantum anomalies \cite{Callan1985,Qi2008,Ryu2012,Hsieh2016,Witten2016,Witten2016b,Freed2021,Okuma2021,Kawabata2021,Nakai2025}, so we expect that some anomaly corresponds to subspace-protected topological phases from field-theoretical viewpoints.
 To clarify a \textit{subspace anomaly}, we could refer to noninvertible symmetry \cite{Bhardwaj2018,Chang2019,Shao2024,Schafer-Nameki2024}, in which not a group but a category describes symmetry operations due to the absence of an inversion operation.
 In fact, the subspace property can be regarded as a noninvertible generalization of some symmetries, such as unitary symmetry for $\mathcal{M}=\mathcal{M}'$ and sublattice symmtery for $\mathcal{M}'=\mathcal{M}^\perp$.
 A subspace anomaly might yield novel phases of matter in strongly-correlated systems such as invertible phases or topological ordered phases.